-- o significant underperformance relative to historical or projected future operating results; - o significant changes in the manner of use of the acquired assets or the Company's overall business strategy; - o significant negative industry or economic trends; and - o significant decline in the Company's stock price for a sustained period changing the Company's market capitalization relative to its net book value;
+- significant underperformance relative to historical or projected future operating results; - · significant changes in the manner of use of the acquired assets or the Company's overall business strategy; - significant negative industry or economic trends; and - significant decline in the Company's stock price for a sustained period changing the Company's market capitalization relative to its net book value;

-The Company's marketable equity securities are periodically reviewed to determine if declines in fair value below cost basis are other-than-temporary.
-At August 31, 2002, the Company's investment in Metron Technology N.V. had a carrying value of \$7.6 million with a fair value of \$4.2 million.
-If the decline in fair value is determined to be other-than-temporary, an impairment loss will be recorded and the investment written down to a new cost basis.
+The Company's marketable equity securities are periodically reviewed to determine if declines in fair value below cost basis are other-than-temporary, requiring an impairment loss to be recorded and the investment written down to a new cost basis.
+At August 30, 2003, the Company's investment in Metron Technology N.V. common stock had a carrying value of \$3.1 million with a fair value of \$6.1 million.